-The health service psychology internship consists of a major rotation at an integrated health clinic (3.5-4 days per week) and a secondary rotation (1-1.5 days per week) at one of our community integration/residential services, Copa’s People First / training department, day program or secure residential (to open in late 2023).
-There are 6 internship positions for the training year 2023 – 2024.
+The APA accredited Health Service Psychology Internship consists of a major rotation at an integrated health clinic (3-3.5 days per week) and a secondary rotation (1-1.5 days per week) with either Copa Health's People First learning and development department, conducting ADHD testing, supporting one of our two day programs, or providing services at our secure residential facility for youth.
+There are 10 internship positions for the 2026-27 training year.

 Major Rotation

-Integrated Health Clinic: Copa Health is home to 5 integrated health clinics (plus 2 outpatient clinics) where interns work alongside Primary Care Physicians, psychiatrists, nurses, pharmacy staff, case managers, program director, employment support services, and other ancillary staff.
+Integrated Health Clinic: Copa Health is home to 5 integrated health clinics and 1 outpatient clinic where interns work alongside Primary Care Physicians, psychiatrists, nurses, pharmacy staff, case managers, program and clinical directors, employment support specialists, and other ancillary staff.
 The clinics serve adults ages 18 and up.
 Our current enrollment at the clinics is roughly 8,500 Severe Mentally Ill (SMI) members and over 1,000 General Mental Health/Substance Use (GMHSU) members.
 The intern provides initial assessments, treatment planning, individual therapy, family/couples therapy, group therapy, crisis intervention, risk assessments, consultation, and ongoing assessment of client issues and progress.
-Interns also provide brief consults as needed to clients receiving services from the primary care provider or psychiatrist or other staff as needed.
+Interns also provide brief consults as needed to clients receiving services from the primary care provider, psychiatrist, or other staff, as needed.
 All of our facilities are compliant with the American with Disabilities Act.

 Minor Rotation